CMU-Senate/bylaws/bylaws.md

         f.
 Designate a proxy to attend Student Senate meetings when unable to attend those meetings themselves;
             (i)  A Student Senator’s proxy must be a member of the constituency that the Student Senator represents.
             (#)  A proxy may not be a Student Senator or a member of the Executive Branch of Student Senate.
-            (#)  A Student Senator’s proxy assumes the duties and powers of that Student Senator for the duration of the meeting during which s/he are serving as that Student Senator’s proxy.
+            (#)  A Student Senator’s proxy assumes the duties and powers of that Student Senator for the duration of the meeting during which s/he is serving as that Student Senator’s proxy.
             (#)  To designate a proxy a Student Senator must notify the Chair of Student Senate, via e-mail, of the name of that proxy.
     #.
 Powers of Student Senators:
         a.
 Student Senators assume all parliamentary powers afforded them in _Robert’s Rules of Order, Newly Revised_.
 These powers are in effect during all Student Senate meetings and during all meetings of Student Senate committees of which they are members;